0xbythesecond/Azure-Cloud-Detection-Part-2-Getting-Data-into-Sentinel/README.md

 Under Networking, you are given a public IP.
 Use an RDP on your PC Client such as Remote Desktop Connection to access your VM by entering in the public IP address.

-###### Note: You might need to refresh after starting the virtual machine to have the public IP show up.
+<h6>Note: You might need to refresh after starting the virtual machine to have the public IP show up.</h6>

 <p align="center"> <img src="https://i.imgur.com/DJmEXEB.png" height="50%" width="50%" alt="Public IP address for VM"/></p>